-When a station sells or gives time during a campaign to a supporter such as an independent political committee or spokespersons of a candidate, the "quasi-equal opportunities" doctrine would require the licensee to afford comparable time to the spokesperson or supporters for an opponent.
-The requirement applies only to the major candidates and does not apply to exempt appearances by a supporter or spokesperson, such as in a newscast.
+When a station sells or gives time during a campaign to a supporter, such as an independent political committee or spokespersons of a candidate, the "quasi-equal opportunities" doctrine previously required the licensee to afford comparable time to the spokesperson or supporters for an opponent.
 The doctrine came to be known as the Zapple Doctrine, named for the Chief Counsel of the Senate Communications Subcommittee, Nicholas Zapple, who sought a ruling from the FCC on the subject.

-The Zapple Doctrine was an outgrowth of the Fairness Doctrine, which the Commission repealed.
-Therefore, its continuing vitality is subject to question.
+The Zapple Doctrine was an outgrowth of the Fairness Doctrine, which the Commission repealed in 1987.
+In 2014, the FCC staff issued two separate opinions concluding that the Zapple Doctrine has "no current legal effect."